harlan-zw/unlighthouse/docs/api/index.md

 - **Type:** `() => UnlighthouseContext`

   Unlighthouse makes use of a [composition API](https://github.com/unjs/unctx) to retain the core state.
-This allows you to access unlighthouse _anywhere_, which is great for avoiding transferring state between your logic.
+This allows you to access unlighthouse _anywhere_, which is great to avoid transferring state between your logic.

   ```ts
   import { useUnlighthouse } from '@unlighthouse/core'